oku-ui/oku-ui.com/content/primitives/2.components/progress.md

 description: Displays an indicator showing the completion progress of a task, typically displayed as a progress bar.
 ---

+# Progress
+Displays an indicator showing the completion progress of a task, typically displayed as a progress bar.

 ::code-group{file="primitives/OkuProgress"}
 #preview